maklas/Http/README.md

 ## Do not use if
 1. You need to support java 9 or above.
 Library relies on `HttpUrlConnection` to work (is deprecated since java 9)
-2. You have a need to download binary data.
-This library can only receive string data (html, xml, json, plain text, etc.)
-3. You have a need to download data straight into files.
-No `OutputStream` is available, all Strings are loaded directly to ram

 ## You can use it if
-1. You need a library for making API request with string data as a response
+1. You need a library for making API request with string/byte/stream data as a response
 2. You need browser-like behaviour for simulating user activity
 3. You want to make a bot that allows managing multiple accounts at the same time.
-(Multiple cookie storages)
+(Complete control over cookies)

 ## Features
 1. Http version 1.1